» Need Electrical Help? Ask the Electrician

 NOTE: A Dedicated circuit is a circuit that is not shared by any other device.

-More about Air Conditioner Circuit Wiring
+See more about 240 Volt Air Conditioner Circuit Wiring

 Air Conditioner Circuit Breakers

 - A guide to home electrical circuit breakers and how they work to protect your electrical wiring.
 When properly installed, your home electrical wiring is protected by a circuit protection device.